 An electronic National Mortgage cannot be used (a paper National Mortgage form may be used) in the following instances:

-- To mortgage an interest or share in land or part of the land in a folio of the Register
+- over an interest or share in land or part of the land in a folio of the Register

-- A mortgage that does not affect all the registered proprietors.
+- that does not affect all the registered proprietors

-- A mortgage over 20 folios which cannot be separated.
+- affecting more than 20 folios of the Register, which cannot be separated.

-For information to assist with completing a National Mortgage in PEXA, see PEXA guidance notes for National Mortgage
+For information to assist with completing a National Mortgage in an ELNO, see ELNO guidance notes for National Mortgage.